AurelianSpodarec/aurelianspodarec.com/README.md

-# Webpack to WordPress Starter Theme
+# Aurelian Spodarec Mega Portfolio 2018

 ## How to use